HomeDirectoriesBoston Law Firms Winning the Directory Game

 Vanity metrics masking real ranking gaps

 Managing partners love hearing that their firm has “4.8 stars on Google” or “a 10.0 Avvo rating.”
 These are vanity metrics.
-They feel good and mean surprisingly little in isolation.
+They feel good and mean surprisingly little on their own.

-A 4.8-star Google rating means nothing if the firm appears in position 7 of the local pack — below the fold, where click-through rates plummet.
-An Avvo 10.0 rating (which, candidly, is achievable by almost any attorney who fills out their profile completely and has a few endorsements) doesn’t translate to visibility if the firm’s Avvo profile lacks practice area descriptions, case results, or recent activity.
+A 4.8-star Google rating means nothing if the firm sits in position 7 of the local pack, below the fold, where click-through rates plummet.
+An Avvo 10.0 rating (which, candidly, almost any attorney can reach by filling out their profile completely and collecting a few endorsements) doesn’t translate to visibility if the firm’s Avvo profile lacks practice area descriptions, case results, or recent activity.

-The metrics that actually predict intake volume are: local pack position for target keywords, profile view-to-click ratio on each platform, and — most importantly — the number of intake calls or form submissions attributable to each directory.
+The metrics that actually predict intake volume are local pack position for target keywords, profile view-to-click ratio on each platform, and, most important, the number of intake calls or form submissions you can trace to each directory.
 Everything else is noise.

 Citation depth versus citation breadth

 Authority Stacking is the DVF’s second pillar, and it’s where most of the differentiation happens.
-The concept is straightforward: it’s better to have rich, complete, actively managed profiles on 8–12 high-authority directories than thin profiles on 60.
+The idea is simple: it’s better to have rich, complete, actively managed profiles on 8-12 high-authority directories than thin profiles on 60.

 The evidence strongly favours depth over breadth for law firms.
-As Birdeye, 2024 notes, listing in a major directory can improve online presence and help local customers find you through advanced filter options — but this only works if the listing contains enough information for those filters to surface your firm.
-A bare-bones listing with just a name and phone number won’t appear in filtered searches for “personal injury attorney” or “employment lawyer” because it lacks the category and practice area data those filters require.
+As Birdeye, 2024 notes, listing in a major directory can improve online presence and help local customers find you through advanced filter options, but this only works if the listing holds enough information for those filters to surface your firm.
+A bare-bones listing with just a name and phone number won’t appear in filtered searches for “personal injury attorney” or “employment lawyer” because it lacks the category and practice area data those filters need.

 Did you know?
-The primary risk of directory listings is information inaccuracy — when smaller directories pull data from larger ones without direct business verification (Birdeye, 2024).
-For Boston law firms with multiple partners and practice areas, this cascading inaccuracy problem is amplified because aggregators may pull incomplete partner lists or outdated practice area descriptions.
+The primary risk of directory listings is inaccurate information, which happens when smaller directories pull data from larger ones without direct business verification (Birdeye, 2024).
+For Boston law firms with multiple partners and practice areas, this cascading inaccuracy is worse, because aggregators may pull incomplete partner lists or outdated practice area descriptions.

 Review velocity and its outsized influence

-Review velocity — the rate at which new reviews appear on a profile — is the most underappreciated factor in directory visibility for Boston law firms.
+Review velocity, the rate at which new reviews appear on a profile, is the most underrated factor in directory visibility for Boston law firms.
 It matters more than total review count and, in many cases, more than average star rating.

 Here’s why: directory platforms (Google in particular) use review recency as a signal of business activity and relevance.
-A firm with 200 reviews but no new reviews in six months will be outranked by a firm with 50 reviews that receives 2–3 new reviews per month.
-I’ve observed this pattern repeatedly in Boston’s competitive personal injury and criminal defence markets.
+A firm with 200 reviews but nothing new in six months will lose to a firm with 50 reviews that picks up 2 to 3 new ones a month.
+I’ve watched this play out repeatedly in Boston’s competitive personal injury and criminal defence markets.

-The ethical constraints matter here.
+The ethical limits matter here.
 Massachusetts Rule of Professional Conduct 7.1 prohibits false or misleading communications about a lawyer’s services.
-While soliciting honest reviews from clients is generally permissible, offering incentives for reviews (discounts, gift cards, etc.) crosses into ethically questionable territory and may also violate platform terms of service.
-The DVF recommends a simple, compliant approach: at the conclusion of every matter, the responsible attorney sends a brief email thanking the client and including direct links to the firm’s Google Business Profile and Avvo profile.
-No pressure, no incentive — just a convenient prompt.
-Firms that implement this consistently achieve review velocities of 3–5 reviews per month, which is sufficient to maintain competitive visibility in most Boston practice areas.
+Asking clients for honest reviews is generally permissible, but offering incentives for reviews (discounts, gift cards, and the like) crosses into questionable territory and may also violate platform terms of service.
+The DVF recommends a simple, compliant approach: at the end of every matter, the responsible attorney sends a brief email thanking the client and including direct links to the firm’s Google Business Profile and Avvo profile.
+No pressure, no incentive, just a convenient prompt.
+Firms that do this consistently reach review velocities of 3 to 5 reviews a month, which is enough to stay competitive in most Boston practice areas.

 Profile completeness scoring by platform

-Each directory platform has an implicit completeness score — some display it explicitly (Avvo does), others use it silently in their ranking algorithms.
+Each directory platform has an implicit completeness score.
+Some show it (Avvo does), others use it silently in their ranking algorithms.
 The DVF includes a completeness audit for each Tier 1 and Tier 2 platform.

-On Avvo, for example, the factors that contribute to your profile score include: years of experience, disciplinary history (or lack thereof), peer endorsements, client reviews, practice area selections, legal guides published, and Q&A contributions.
-A Boston attorney who fills in all of these fields and actively contributes to Avvo’s Q&A section will consistently outrank a more experienced attorney with a bare profile.
-I’ve seen this with my own eyes — a 5-year associate outranking a 30-year partner in the same practice area because the associate treated their Avvo profile as an active marketing channel rather than a static listing.
+On Avvo, for example, the factors that feed your profile score include years of experience, disciplinary history (or lack of it), peer endorsements, client reviews, practice area selections, legal guides published, and Q&A contributions.
+A Boston attorney who fills in all of these and actively answers Avvo’s Q&A questions will consistently outrank a more experienced attorney with a bare profile.
+I’ve seen it with my own eyes: a 5-year associate outranking a 30-year partner in the same practice area because the associate treated their Avvo profile as an active marketing channel rather than a static listing.

-On Google Business Profile, completeness includes: business description (750 characters maximum), primary and secondary categories, service areas, business hours, photos (interior, exterior, team), posts (updated weekly), Q&A responses, and attribute selections.
+On Google Business Profile, completeness covers the business description (750 characters maximum), primary and secondary categories, service areas, business hours, photos (interior, exterior, team), posts (updated weekly), Q&A responses, and attribute selections.
 Firms that complete all of these fields see measurably higher visibility in the local pack.

 Category selection for competitive niches

 Category selection on Google Business Profile deserves its own discussion because it’s where I see the most errors.
-Google allows businesses to select one primary category and up to nine secondary categories.
-For law firms, the primary category should be the firm’s dominant revenue-generating practice area — not the generic “Law Firm” category.
+Google lets businesses pick one primary category and up to nine secondary ones.
+For law firms, the primary category should be the firm’s dominant revenue-generating practice area, not the generic “Law Firm” category.

-A Boston firm that primarily handles personal injury cases should select “Personal Injury Attorney” as its primary category, not “Law Firm” or “Attorney.”
-The difference in local pack visibility is substantial.
-“Law Firm” is a catch-all category that competes against every legal practice in the city.
-“Personal Injury Attorney” competes only against other PI firms — a smaller, more winnable pool.
+A Boston firm that mostly handles personal injury cases should pick “Personal Injury Attorney” as its primary category, not “Law Firm” or “Attorney.”
+The difference in local pack visibility is large.
+“Law Firm” is a catch-all that competes against every legal practice in the city.
+“Personal Injury Attorney” competes only against other PI firms, a smaller, more winnable pool.

-The complication arises for multi-practice firms.
-A firm that handles personal injury, criminal defence, and family law must choose one primary category and relegate the others to secondary status.
+The complication comes with multi-practice firms.
+A firm that handles personal injury, criminal defence, and family law must choose one primary category and push the others into secondary status.
 This is where multi-partner firms sometimes create separate Google Business Profiles for individual attorneys, each with a different primary category.
-Google permits this if each attorney operates as a distinct practitioner within the firm, but the implementation must be precise — each profile needs its own direct phone line and, ideally, its own headshot and biographical description.
+Google permits this if each attorney operates as a distinct practitioner within the firm, but the setup has to be precise: each profile needs its own direct phone line and, ideally, its own headshot and biography.

 Myth: Selecting “Law Firm” as your primary Google Business Profile category gives you the broadest possible visibility.
-Reality: The “Law Firm” category is the most competitive and least specific category available.
-Firms that select a practice-area-specific primary category (e.g., “Immigration Attorney,” “Bankruptcy Attorney”) consistently achieve higher local pack rankings for the searches that actually generate clients.
+Reality: The “Law Firm” category is the most competitive and least specific one available.
+Firms that pick a practice-area-specific primary category (e.g., “Immigration Attorney,” “Bankruptcy Attorney”) consistently rank higher in the local pack for the searches that actually generate clients.

 Baseline audit reveals 23 conflicting listings

-In January 2023, a seven-attorney litigation firm located on Cambridge Street in Beacon Hill engaged me to audit and improve their directory presence.
-The firm — which I’ll refer to as “Beacon Litigation” to preserve confidentiality — had been operating from the same address for 12 years but had undergone two name changes following partner departures.
-They handled primarily commercial litigation and employment disputes.
+In January 2023, a seven-attorney litigation firm on Cambridge Street in Beacon Hill hired me to audit and improve their directory presence.
+The firm, which I’ll call “Beacon Litigation” to keep it confidential, had worked from the same address for 12 years but had changed names twice following partner departures.
+They handled mostly commercial litigation and employment disputes.

 The baseline audit was sobering.
-Using Moz Local, BrightLocal, and manual searches across 45 directory platforms, I identified:
+Using Moz Local, BrightLocal, and manual searches across 45 directory platforms, I found:

 • 23 listings with conflicting information (old firm names, former partner names, incorrect phone numbers)